What is a PAYG plan ?

 - Typical voice rates (for calls within Australia to other Australian mobiles or landlines) are generally 11 or 12 cents per minute.
-If you made one call per day, of a standard 2 minute duration on a plan which was 12 cents per minute, you’d end up being charged $7.20.
+If you made one call per day, of a standard 2 minute duration on a plan which was 12 cents per minute, you’d end up being charged $7.20 per month.

 - Since SMSs are charged at the same rate, you can see the cost progression in the charts we’ve included on this page.

 - Where one call a day makes this an extremely attractive set of plans, any more and you would be better off looking at cheaper non PAYG plans.